You are hereTahoe to Whitney Backpacker's Forum Site Features, Point, and Purpose.

 Tahoe to Whitney Backpacker's Forum Site Features, Point, and Purpose.

 The idea behind the Forums is that each of our experiences is but one aspect, one piece of the great metaphysical puzzle of existance clearly on display in the High Sierra Nevada Mountain Range, and that each of our shared experiences enrich one another.
+We will get an idea of the range of possible experience, and where we fit in along it, once we get enough experiences put together on the Forums.

 The Trail Guide is the basis of this project.
 The trail guide currently covers the TYT and PCT from Lake Tahoe to Tuolumne Meadows in draft form.
 I am working dilligently to bring the North Sierra sections of the guide to finish form as quickly as possible.